-Except imagine that he’s not talking about Alfred’s fear, but instead he’s talking about his own fear.
-Fear of failure, fear of not being able to do his superhero job properly, fear of not being good enough.
+Fear of failure, fear of not being able to do your job properly, fear of not being good enough.
 Sound familiar?

 Psychologists Pauline Rose Clance and Suzanne Imes noticed that many undergraduate students had high grades but still felt like they didn’t deserve their spots at the university.
 Thus, imposter syndrome was born.

 According to Gill Corkindale of the Harvard Business Review, imposter syndrome is a collection of feelings of inadequacy that persist despite evident success.
 People who suffer from imposter syndrome fear that they will be found out as a fraud and that their accomplishments are the result of pure luck.